 06/08/2019

-It has always been an urban myth that death cancels debt.
+It has always been an urban myth that death cancels a debt.
 However, the truth is that debt survives beyond death.

 When a person dies, their debts must be repaid from their estate before any other claim on the estate can be met.
-No-one else becomes responsible for the debt, but the debts are recoverable from the assets and money left behind.
+No one else becomes responsible for the debt, but the debts are recoverable from the assets and money left behind.

-If you have obtained judgment but you haven’t obtained a writ of control before the debtor’s death, court’s permission is required before the writ can be issued.
+If you have obtained judgment but you haven’t obtained a writ of control before the debtor’s death, the court’s permission is required before the writ can be issued.
 Enforcement can then proceed as normal.

-If enforcement takes place and goods belonging to the estate are seized, any surplus after sale will be returned to the estate.
+If enforcement takes place and goods belonging to the estate are seized, any surplus left after sale will be returned to the estate.

 However, if there are insufficient goods in the estate to cover all the debts, the estate will be insolvent and the creditor can present a petition to court for an insolvency administration order.
 The executor will prioritise secured debts, followed by reasonable funeral costs, then unsecured debts.